Posted in Mental Health Tips, Study Tips & Techniques

 • STEPS IN FILING APPLICATION FOR REGISTRATION WITHOUT EXAMINATION [ApplicationFormWithoutExamVariousBoards_e.pdf]

-1. Fill-out application form together with the required documents for pre-evaluation to the Application Division (4th Floor, Annex Bldg.) at the PRC Central Office and the Regional Offices processing counters.
+1. Fill out the application form together with the required documents for pre-evaluation to the Application Division (4th Floor, Annex Bldg.) at the PRC Central Office and the Regional Offices processing counters.

 • REQUIREMENTS